-How Long Does It Take to Get Your Bachelor's Degree?
+How Long Does It Take to Get a Bachelor's Degree?

 One thing you may not have realized is just how personal earning a degree really is.
 It’s all about you, what your own goals are and what’s going on in your life.
-Do you have the time to commit to being a full-time college student at a traditional campus or is there a need to schedule your education around full-time work, raising a family and other responsibilities – or perhaps all of the above?
+Do you have time to commit to being a full-time college student at a traditional campus, or is there a need to schedule your education around full-time work, raising a family and other responsibilities?

 Maybe you haven’t thought school was possible simply because you have so much going on.
-Think again; there are options out there, such as online degree programs that allow you to move forward toward your education goals while working around everything else.
-It’s not only possible, but will help you see what works best personally for you and determine the potential length of time to get a bachelor’s degree.
+There are options out there, such as online degree programs that allow you to move toward your education goals while balancing everything else.
+Exploring them will help you see what works best for you and determine the potential length of time to get a bachelor’s degree.

 Will My Credits Transfer?

 Are you starting fresh?
 Here’s what you need to know: To complete a bachelor’s degree, you must earn 120 credits.
-This translates roughly to about 40 undergraduate courses, which will include both general education components and courses specific to the area of interest within your degree program, along with some elective courses of your own choosing.
+This translates roughly to about 40 undergraduate courses, including general education components and courses specific to the area of interest within your degree program, along with some elective courses of your choosing.

 Put a Plan Together

-Whether you have transfer credits in the mix or are just starting out, think about the time you have to commit to your education and what you hope to achieve.
+Whether you have transfer credits in the mix or are just starting, think about the time you have to commit to your education and what you hope to achieve.
 What’s realistic for you?

-You may well be a bit nervous about expectations and schoolwork.
-This may be a whole new experience for you.
-This is where support and assistance from your school comes in.
+You may well be a bit nervous about expectations and schoolwork, which may be a whole new experience for you.
+That's where support and assistance from your school come in.
 Don’t be afraid to ask questions related to your concerns.
 Admission team members should be able to answer your questions and get you off to a solid start.
 Be sure to ask about resources and support available as you go through your courses and where to turn when you need help, no matter what it is.

-If you’re not comfortable with the answers you’re given, this may well not be the right school for you.
+If you’re not comfortable with the answers given to you, this may well not be the right school for you.

-It’s time then to register for courses and create a schedule that allows for a reasonable workload and the ability to handle the other responsibilities in your life.
+When it's time to register for courses, you'll want to create a schedule that allows for a reasonable workload and the ability to balance other responsibilities in your life.
 Once you have completed a term or two, you’ll be able to assess if this schedule is feasible for you and adjust accordingly.
 It’s only then that you’ll be able to figure out the potential timeline to complete your bachelor’s degree.
 Keep in mind that life consistently offers up challenges and changes, and you may need to be flexible in changing up your workload at school from time to time.

 As you think about the time required to earn your bachelor’s degree, remember: